MAGICS-LAB/GERM/README.md

 The repo contains:
 1. **Official Implementation**
-   The official implementation of [Making Genomic Foundation Models more Foundational Requires Outlier Removal: A Case Study on DNABERT-2](to_be_decided).
+   The official implementation of [Fast and Low-Cost Genomic Foundation Models via Outlier Removal](to_be_decided).

 2. **Quantization Adaptations**
    Implementations of quantization methods `outlier_suppression`, `omniquant`, and `smoothquant` adapted for DNABERT-2.